ScazLab/nao_tutoring_behavior_ros_nodes/README.md

 # Running the Demo from a Set Up Linux Laptop

-1. Get the Nao robot and place it in a sitting position.
+1. Get the Nao robot and its charger and place the Nao a sitting position and plug in its charger.
 Turn on the Nao by pressing the button in the center of its chest (it will take a few minutes for it to be fully turned on).

 2. Plug in the router and connect the ethernet chord from the router to the back of the Nao's head.